An epic fantasy trilogy set 32,000 years ago

 The Neanderthals see the world as interconnected.
 Every creature, every stone, part of a living whole.
 The anatomically modern Humans see it as a hierarchy to be dominated.
 Neither view is entirely wrong.
 The collision between them is the story's philosophical engine.

 The world of The Last Echo is rooted in real places.
-The Vézère Valley in southwestern France, where Kye's people shelter in limestone cliffs, is surrounded by some of the most extraordinary cave art on Earth.
+The limestone country of southern Spain — the Málaga province, the Baetic hills, the cave systems of the Guadalteba gorge — contains some of the oldest and least-visited cave art on Earth.

 THE LAST ECHO